afqueiruga/neural_continuum/Arrays to Signals.md

 $$
 h(\xi,\eta,\omega):[-1,1]\times[-1,1]\times[-1,1]\rightarrow \mathbb{R}^c
 $$
 for a three dimensional field with $c$ channels at each point.
-(The domian $[-1,1]$ was an arbitrary choice, but if we picked any other domain, we'd probably end up mapping back to $[-1,1]$ for other steps later.
+(The domain $[-1,1]$ was an arbitrary choice, but if we picked any other domain, we'd probably end up mapping back to $[-1,1]$ for other steps later.
 E.g., common basis sets and Gaussian integration weights are defined on this domain.)

-Let us now choose to intepret our array of hidden activations as coefficients to a
+Let us now choose to interpret our array of hidden activations as coefficients to a

 ![](img/piecewise_to_signal.png)

 These numbers don't *necessarily* have any order applied in their meaning.
 For example, in NLP applications the indices refer to entries in the lexicon, whose order is arbitrary.
-But, for a lot of applications there is a spatiotemporal intepretation with images or audio signals, for example.
+But, for a lot of applications there is a spatiotemporal interpretation with images or audio signals, for example.
 I don't think this line of reasoning is restricted to such applications.

 ## Linear Operations to Continuous Convolutions